Swydo/blaze-apollo/README.md

   // Note: This is automatically done when the template is destroyed result.unsubscribe();

-  // You might need some control over the observer
-  // It's simply available on the result result.observer.setVariables({});
+  // Acess the original observer directly via the result result.observer.setVariables({});

-  // Detect if a result is loaded for the first time
+  // Detect if a result is loaded for the first time, reactively result.isReady();
-  // This is also reactive
-  result.isReady();
 });
 ```